 The decision of the Supreme Court

 Because the declared bankrupt corporation is a free zone company with its own legal personality, the Supreme Court dismissed the petition.
-Its financial duty is separate from that of the shareholders, and each shareholder’s liability, both to each other and to third parties, is determined by their stake of the firm.
+Its financial duty is separate from that of the shareholders, and each shareholder’s liability, both to the other and to third parties, is determined by its stake in the firm.

 Stockholders may be held personally liable for debts up to the number of personal guarantees granted, according to the Supreme Court.
 If the partners are not related or do not answer for the company’s commitments with their personal property, they are not considered traders.
 Commercial acts do not include their participation in the company’s founding or rights to a share of its profits.